jasonmsoft/kazoo/README.md

 in the cloud.
 Or on a server in your mother's basement.
 Or in a distributed cluster of servers around the globe.
 It's up to you.

-### Who is 2600hz?

-We're a bunch of crazy engineers who dreamt of a world where business communications wasn't so complicated.
-So we abandoned the old infrastructure altogether and teamed up to build a new platform from the ground up that would take out all the complexity while giving the power of customization to you, the user.

-Led by the founders of successful commercial and open-source telephony and networking projects, our carrier-grade software helps people create solid voice, video and SMS solutions that work.
-We provide you with the open-source infrastructure to run your own hosted PBX service, conferencing platform or any API-powered VoIP service that scales as your company grows!

-We are an exciting team of experienced and knowledgeable thought leaders in the enterprise communications space.
-Our experience ranges from hosting and managing services to carrier-grade termination, software design and professional services.
-Let us know how we can help you and, in return, we will ensure 2600hz is always leading the way in cloud telecom.

 ## Who Can Contribute?